microsoft/service-fabric-cli/src/README.rst

 3.0.0
 -----

-- Rename compose deployment creation and upgrade progress command to accept 'deployment-name' as identifier.
+- Rename compose deployment creation and upgrade progress commands to accept 'deployment-name' as identifier.

 2.0.0
 -----